GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 ## Project Overview
 This project seeks to identify any correlation between ∆ daily inoculation rates and ∆ twitter sentiment surrounding COVID-19.
+The reason why we selected this topic is because it is a very relevant topic in today's pandemic.

   - Data Sources: [Twitter](https://www.trackmyhashtag.com/blog/free-twitter-datasets/) | [CDC](https://covid.cdc.gov/covid-data-tracker/#datatracker-home)

 ## Analysis Methods
     Integrated Database
-Extract csv datasets from data sources (referenced above), transforming and cleaning them with Python, and loading the datasets using Amazon Web Services and PostgreSQL (server/database).
+Extract CSV datasets from data sources (referenced above), transforming and cleaning them with Python, and loading the datasets using Amazon Web Services and PostgreSQL (server/database).
 This allows us to establish connection with our model, and store static data for use during the project.
 - Constructed as an Amazon RDS instance:
     - Connection Parameter: (covidsentiment.cqciwtn1qpki.us-east-2.rds.amazonaws.com)
     - Accessed with a password upon request